elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 tr3 = pc1.addTransceiver("video");

 // Notice that createOffer will reuse (recycle)
-// free mline, even though its initiall type was audio.
+// free m-line, even though its initiall type was audio.
 // However, pc1.getTransceivers() will return [tr1, tr3].
 // That's important as the order of transceivers doesn't
-// have to match the order of mlines i.e. tr3 maps to mline
+// have to match the order of m-lines i.e. tr3 maps to m-line
-// with index 0 and tr1 maps to mline with index 1.
+// with index 0 and tr1 maps to m-line with index 1.
 offer = await pc1.createOffer();
 await pc1.setLocalDescription(offer);
 await pc2.setRemoteDescription(offer);